develprr/metamatic-blog/_posts/2022-03-29-performance-gain-using-hash-objects.markdown

 ---

 When did the humanity experience the golden age of software code performance optimization?
-I would give me biased answer, it was in the 1980's.
+I would give my biased answer, it was in the 1980's.
 No, I don't have any hard data to support this claim.
 I just remember how games kept evolving on some very limited hardware, back in those days of my childhood.